• Home

 E: 4WD.

-Every competitor will fit into one of the above, unless you are registering for class “M”.(see “classics explained”).
+Every competitor will fit into one of the above.
 There is also a class for overall, as well as the above.

 7. All competitors are eligible for trophies on the day, but only registered competitors are eligible for the series championship points and series trophies.

-In order to be eligible to score points in the series competitors must register.
+In order to be eligible to score points in the series competitors must register and display sponsors decals, one either side of vehicle.

 A competitors registration will only be valid once they have filled in their series registration form and paid the series registration fee.
-The fee for 2011 will be $10 per driver, prior to, and including documentation at round 1.
-After this it will be $20; it's rather like an “early bird” entry, as we are trying to encourage people to register from the first round.
+The fee for 2017 will be $20 per driver, same applies for the co drivers.

 8. Points for the series are